cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-drift-detection.md

 :::

-When planning all stacks in an Atmos environment, we frequently plan more than 256 component and stacks at a time.
-In order to work around this limitation by GitHub, we can add an additional layer of abstraction using reusuable workflows.
+When planning all stacks in an Atmos environment, we frequently plan more than 256 component in the stacks at a time.
+In order to work around this limitation by GitHub, we can add an additional layer of abstraction using reusable workflows.

 For example, the "Atmos Terraform Plan" workflow can call "Atmos Terraform Plan Matrix" workflow which then calls the "Atmos Terraform Plan" Composite Action.